ingo/ingo.github.io/_recipes/vegan_tantanmen_with_pan_fried_tofu.md

 title: Vegan Tantanmen With Pan-Fried Tofu
 vegan: "\u2713"
 ---

+This vegan version features pan-fried tofu and mushrooms.
 Tantanmen is the Japanese version of dan dan noodles, a Sichuan dish of noodles and pork bathed in a spicy sesame broth.
 Chinese or Japanese sesame pastes, which are made from roasted sesame seeds and yield a more robust flavor than tahini, are traditionally used in this dish.
 For those who keep doubanjiang, or Chinese fermented bean paste, on hand, add a teaspoon or two to your soup base for even deeper flavor.
 Slices of pan-fried tofu make this dish feel more substantial, but if you are looking for a shortcut, crumble it up and pan-fry it alongside the mushrooms.
 For non-vegans, add a jammy egg.

 ### Ingredients